Deploy and Manage PostgreSQL on OpenShift with just a few clicks

 Robin enables “as-a-service” experience for PostgreSQL on OpenShift

 PostgreSQL is one of the most popular operational databases that powers critical business applications across the enterprise.
-OpenShift is the leading container management platform for the enterprise.
+OpenShift is the leading Enterprise container management platform.
 Quite naturally, there is great interest in simplifying PostgreSQL operations on OpenShift to achieve productivity gains and cost savings.

 There are a few “Operators” available that can enable running PostgreSQL on OpenShift today.
 However, managing multitudes of database deployments on a day-to-day basis using these operators can become very difficult.

 Deploying and managing databases on OpenShift using Operators requires expert level understanding of Kubernetes.
 Platform engineers may be able to deploy databases using Operators, but it is not their day-to-day job to operate databases.
 On the other hand, DBAs and application developers who have to operate databases on a daily basis find themselves increasingly dependent on platform engineering teams for routine tasks.

 This is where Robin.io comes in.
 The Robin operator provides an easy and intuitive solution to the end-users to operate databases on OpenShift.

 Robin makes it easy to deploy, manage, and scale PostgreSQL deployments on OpenShift.
 With Robin, you can create scalable PostgreSQL deployments in minutes and manage day-2 operations with a few simple clicks.
 Robin automates complex and time-consuming administrative tasks such as provisioning, storage allocation and management, replication for high availability, and backups for disaster recovery.